libpfasst/LibPFASST/docs/source/parameters.rst

 Types of parameters
 -------------------

-* libpfasst static parameters:  are hard coded and cannot be changed at run time
+* LibPFASST static parameters:  are hard coded and cannot be changed at run time
 * ``pf_pfasst_t`` mandatory parameters: must be reassigned at run time the use of default values will result in program termination.
 * ``pf_pfasst_t`` optional parameters: can be reassigned at run time,